Let’s start with a comparison between one thing and another, typically for the purpose of explanation or clarification.

-So guys if you want to be a master ethical hacker, you have to learn the tools of your trade.
+So guys if you want to be a pro cybersecurity specialist or infosec ninja, you have to learn the tools of your trade.

 There are tons of hacking tools, so which ones should you start with?

 That’s a good question.
-Hopefully, this article will give you a starting point so that you can diversify your knowledge and become a master hacker.
+Hopefully, this article will give you a starting point so that you can diversify your knowledge and become a pro cybersecurity specialist or infosec ninja.

 Happy hacking guys!